Skip to content

 An upgrade that loses the plant's accumulated records or breaks its conventions creates a different kind of cost.
 Continuity has to be designed in.

 On the data side, the items to carry forward are the historian record, batch and production reports, alarm history, and any traceability data the site is obliged to keep.
-A common and worthwhile pattern is to stand up the new historian early, as in Stage 1 of the worked example, so that a continuous record exists across the cutover rather than a gap.
+A worthwhile pattern is to stand up the new historian early, as in Stage 1 of the worked example, so a continuous record exists across the cutover rather than a gap.
 Tag naming and alarm philosophy should be standardised as part of the design, because a consistent tag standard is what lets later stages and future lines integrate cleanly.
-The principle of a structured, prioritised alarm system is set out in the widely used alarm management standard ISA-18.2 (ISA, standards), and an upgrade is the natural point to bring an older, flat alarm scheme into line with it.
+The principle of a structured, prioritised alarm system is set out in the alarm management standard ISA-18.2 (ISA, standards), and an upgrade is the natural point to bring an older, flat alarm scheme into line with it.

 Common mistakes to avoid